oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain/_index.md

 * Create a Kubernetes Job that will start up a utility FMW Infrastructure container and run offline WLST scripts to create the domain on the shared storage.
 * Run and wait for the job to finish.
-* Create a Kubernetes domain YAML file, `domain.yaml`, in the directory that is created above.
+* Create a Kubernetes domain resource YAML file, `domain.yaml`, in the directory that is created above.
   This YAML file can be used to create the Kubernetes resource using the `kubectl create -f` or `kubectl apply -f` command: